wp-plugins/smart-slider-2/readme.txt

 4. Screenshot from the backend, which will help you through the set up process with easily understandable features.

 == Changelog ==

+= 2.1.10 =
+* Fix for a bug when stylesheet isn't displayed properly
+* Removed attribute_escape as deprecated...

 = 2.1.9 =
 * Fix for fonts